-Rakkilipattu - Movie Synopsis
+Rakkilipattu - Malayalam Movie

 While watching a Priyadarshan film after a few years in Malluwood, you realize what is missing in present day Malayalam cinema.
 Apart from a Notebook' released few months back, no other film in the recent times has etched out such brilliant colors in the frames.
 With his favorite art director Sabu Syril, and cinematographer Jeeva the film packs us with a two and a half hour iridescent entertainment all through the proceedings.
 Be it in capturing the spirit of a punky campus in the first half or the racy thrilling edge in the second half, the master film maker shows why he has grown in name compared with his companions of the times.

 Rakkilipattu tells the story of a group of college girls, their florid life in the campus, their inharmonious relations with a few and self steered happenings which take an upper hand in their destiny.
 Josephine and Radhika Menon are the best of friends, enjoying lives in the campus in every ways.
 Their only rival is Geetha Damodaran, who is the rather arrogant daughter of a very rich father.
 Their constant abrasions often create many problems, but in all cases Geetha escapes wrath fee as the staff too favors Geetha being the prominent rich figure of the hostel.
 And in all related cases, things go mostly against Radhika and Josephine.